greenwyrt/plover2CAT/user_manual.md

 - Undo: Undo one action ie merge, cut if available.
 - Redo: Redo the undone action if available.
 - Find/Replace Pane: shows the "Find and Replace" pane if visible.
 See [Find and Replace](#find-and-replace) section for details.
+- Reset Paragraph: Removes all paragraph text and steno data.
+Used as the last option when text and steno data go out of sync.

+### The Steno Actions Menu

+This menu is for steno-related menu items.

+- Lock Cursor at End: If checked, the cursor will be placed at end during writing, and all text is "appended" to end of document.
+- Capture All Steno Input: If checked, all writing through Plover will be tracked, and text emitted into editor, regardless of whether editor window is in focus.
+By default, no writing to editor when window is not in focus.
+- Retroactive Define: Define an outline after writing it.
+- Define Last: Define last preceding untranslate before cursor.
+- Autocompletion: start up autocompletion.
+Requires a `wordlist.json` in a `sources/` dictionary.

+### The Dictionary Menu

+This menu is for transcript dictionary management.

+- Add Custom Dict: Add a custom dictionary to the transcript.
+See  [transcript dictionaries](#transcript-dictionaries) for details.
+- Remove Transcript Dictionary: Removes a loaded transcript dictionary.
+This will remove both from the Plover instance and the configuration file, but not delete the actual file.

 ### The Audiovisual Menu